peter88213/nvhelp-en/source/plot_menu.rst

 **Export an ODT document**

-This will generate a new OpenDocument text document (odt) containing stages, arcs, and turning points, each with description.
+This will generate a new OpenDocument text document (odt) containing stages, arcs, and plot points, each with description.
 File name suffix is ``_plot``.